aldolat/private-content/readme.txt

 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Changelog ==

+= 2.3 =

+* FIX: Added styling option for the alternate text.
+* Added style to role-only alternate text.

 = 2.2 =